robfatland/ops/friction/README.md

 was the leading mindset: You decided this time it would be 100% diet.
 That started after a startling scale reading on August 3 2018.

+Fortunately this delusion started the process off *gradually* so that I grew from my role of weight loser into the more complete role of health manager.
+The phrase 'use it or lose it' kept playing somewhere in the back of my mind... but this was just some gasoline.
+Needed a match... but I didn't worry too much about the dearth of matches.
+And then one winter day the child had a play date at the Seattle Boulder Project so I rented shoes and a chalk bag so as to keep tabs on her.
+Match.

+### the sub-problem

+This is probably the most important idea here.
+Buried down seven sub-sections deep... anyway: Don't treat an obstacle as an obstacle because it will disappear from view and become an invisible obstacle.
+Treat an obstacle as an active challenge so that you can solve it.
+The task of identifying the *actual* obstacle and figuring out how to make it an active solvable problem is the ***sub-problem***. sub-problem skill is the grandest of all skills to develop.
+I often marvel at how bad I am at sub-problems after I accidentally solve one.

 ### Friction and Fraction

 Taking the health problem as *large* it must be amenable to a *large* solution.
 This is ***False***.